freebirdjs/freebird-transport/README.md

 *************************************************
 <a name="EVT_unhandledMessage"></a>
 ### .on('unhandledMessage', function (msg) {})
-The user can listen to the `'unhandledMessage'` event to receive the message that is not processed by the freebird.
+The implementer can listen to the `'unhandledMessage'` event to receive the message that is not processed by the freebird.

 **Arguments of the listener**